Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 When you turn the car key and hear a click with the lights and radio functioning, the electrical potential is reaching the starter solenoid.

-If the solenoid’s working, the pinion gear must also be protruding out to intersect with the flywheel’s teeth.
+If the solenoid’s functioning, the pinion gear must also be protruding out to intersect with the flywheel’s teeth.
 However, it’s not receiving (enough) power to spin the pinion.
-Thus, the flywheel and crankshaft stay still.
+Thus, the flywheel and crankshaft stay motionless.

 Low Battery Power